-It was a typical Saturday Morning, my soon to be 3 year old son and I were at the local bagel store picking up breakfast.
-I started to place our order and at the same time I reached for my wallet and realized that it was not there.
-I did the normal pat down of all of my other pockets.
-I had my keys and my Palm Treo (at least I was ready to work) but no wallet.
+It was a typical Saturday Morning; my soon-to-be, a 3-year-old son, and I was at the local bagel store picking up breakfast.
+I started to place our order, and at the same time, I reached for my wallet and realized that it was not there.
+I did the normal pat-down of all of my other pockets.
+I had my keys and Palm Treo (at least I was ready to work) but no wallet.

-Kindness and courtesy does not have to be in the form of gifts of money, just be genuine to the people you meet and work with on a daily basis.
-If everyone out there just did one good deed that was from the heart, our world would be a much better place.
+Kindness and courtesy do not have to be in the form of gifts or money; be genuine to the people you meet and work with daily.
+If everyone out there just did one good deed from the heart, our world would be a much better place.
 As for John, if you happen to be reading this, thank you again for proving to me that there are great people out there who still do good things.

 — Scott McLeod